VuDucHuy2809/Kohyas-Train-Lora/README.md

     - When logging to wandb is enabled, the entire command line is exposed.
 Therefore, it is recommended to write wandb API key and HuggingFace token in the configuration file (`.toml`).
 Thanks to bghira for raising the issue.
       - A warning is displayed at the start of training if such information is included in the command line.
       - Also, if there is an absolute path, the path may be exposed, so it is recommended to specify a relative path or write it in the configuration file.
 In such cases, an INFO log is displayed.
-      - See [#1123](https://github.com/kohya-ss/sd-scripts/pull/1123) and PR [#1240](https://github.com/kohya-ss/sd-scripts/pull/1240) for details.
     - Colab seems to stop with log output.
 Try specifying `--console_log_simple` option in the training script to disable rich logging.
     - Other improvements include the addition of masked loss, scheduled Huber Loss, DeepSpeed support, dataset settings improvements, and image tagging improvements.
 See below for details.

   - Training scripts
     - `train_network.py` and `sdxl_train_network.py` are modified to record some dataset settings in the metadata of the trained model (`caption_prefix`, `caption_suffix`, `keep_tokens_separator`, `secondary_separator`, `enable_wildcard`).
     - Fixed a bug that U-Net and Text Encoders are included in the state in `train_network.py` and `sdxl_train_network.py`.
 The saving and loading of the state are faster, the file size is smaller, and the memory usage when loading is reduced.
     - DeepSpeed is supported.
-PR [#1101](https://github.com/kohya-ss/sd-scripts/pull/1101)  and [#1139](https://github.com/kohya-ss/sd-scripts/pull/1139) Thanks to BootsofLagrangian!
-See PR [#1101](https://github.com/kohya-ss/sd-scripts/pull/1101) for details.
     - The masked loss is supported in each training script.
-PR [#1207](https://github.com/kohya-ss/sd-scripts/pull/1207) See [Masked loss](#masked-loss) for details.
+See [Masked loss](#masked-loss) for details.
-    - Scheduled Huber Loss has been introduced to each training scripts.
-PR [#1228](https://github.com/kohya-ss/sd-scripts/pull/1228/) Thanks to kabachuha for the PR and cheald, drhead, and others for the discussion!
+    - Scheduled Huber Loss has been introduced to each training scripts.Thanks to kabachuha for the PR and cheald, drhead, and others for the discussion!
 See the PR and [Scheduled Huber Loss](./docs/train_lllite_README.md#scheduled-huber-loss) for details.
     - The options `--noise_offset_random_strength` and `--ip_noise_gamma_random_strength` are added to each training script.
 These options can be used to vary the noise offset and ip noise gamma in the range of 0 to the specified value.
-PR [#1177](https://github.com/kohya-ss/sd-scripts/pull/1177) Thanks to KohakuBlueleaf!
     - The options `--save_state_on_train_end` are added to each training script.
-PR [#1168](https://github.com/kohya-ss/sd-scripts/pull/1168) Thanks to gesen2egee!
     - The options `--sample_every_n_epochs` and `--sample_every_n_steps` in each training script now display a warning and ignore them when a number less than or equal to `0` is specified.
 Thanks to S-Del for raising the issue.

   - Dataset settings
     - The [English version of the dataset settings documentation](./docs/config_README-en.md) is added.
 PR [#1175](https://github.com/kohya-ss/sd-scripts/pull/1175) Thanks to darkstorm2150!
     - The `.toml` file for the dataset config is now read in UTF-8 encoding.
 PR [#1167](https://github.com/kohya-ss/sd-scripts/pull/1167) Thanks to Horizon1704!
     - Fixed a bug that the last subset settings are applied to all images when multiple subsets of regularization images are specified in the dataset settings.
 The settings for each subset are correctly applied to each image.
-PR [#1205](https://github.com/kohya-ss/sd-scripts/pull/1205) Thanks to feffy380!
     - Some features are added to the dataset subset settings.
       - `secondary_separator` is added to specify the tag separator that is not the target of shuffling or dropping.
         - Specify `secondary_separator=";;;"`.
 When you specify `secondary_separator`, the part is not shuffled or dropped.